JetBrains/kotlin-web-site/docs/topics/gradle.md

 The Kotlin daemon starts at the Gradle [execution stage](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases) when some Kotlin compile task starts compiling the sources.
 The Kotlin daemon stops along with the Gradle daemon or after two idle hours with no Kotlin compilation.

+The Kotlin daemon uses the same JDK the Gradle daemon does.

 ### Setting Kotlin daemon’s JVM arguments

 In the following list, the latter options override the previous ones:
 * If nothing is specified, the Kotlin daemon inherits arguments from the Gradle daemon.
+  For example, in the `gradle.properties` file:

+    ```kotlin
+    org.gradle.jvmargs=-Xmx1500m,-Xms=500m
+    ```

-* If Gradle daemon has `kotlin.daemon.jvm.options` – use it.
+* If Gradle daemon has `kotlin.daemon.jvm.options` – use it in the `gradle.properties` file:

+    ```kotlin
+    org.gradle.jvmargs=-Dkotlin.daemon.jvm.options=-Xmx1500m,-Xms=500m
+    ```

 * You can add the`kotlin.daemon.jvmargs` property in the `gradle.properties` file:

     ```kotlin